Mastering MongoDB Indexing for Optimal Query Performance

 Understanding MongoDB Indexes

 At its core, an index is like an index in a book.
-Instead of reading the entire book to find a specific topic, you consult the index to quickly jump to the relevant pages.
-Similarly, MongoDB indexes help the database engine efficiently locate documents that match query criteria.
-Without an index, MongoDB would have to perform a collection scan, examining every document to find the ones that satisfy the query.
-This can be extremely slow, especially for large collections.
+Instead of reading the entire book to find a topic, you consult a sorted reference and jump close to the right page.
+MongoDB indexes help the query planner locate matching documents without scanning the whole collection.
+Without a useful index, MongoDB may perform a collection scan, examining documents one by one until it finds the matches.

 How Indexes Work